WestpacGEL/GEL/components/heading/README.md

 # @westpac/heading

-Headings for your page needs
+Heading components for the Westpac GEL Design System